BrianSlick/BTILazyLoadingGetters/README.md

 - Reveal the product in the Finder
 - The .action file needs to be placed in ~/Library/Automator
 - Launch Automator, and create a new Workflow using the Service template
-- The settings at the top should be "text", "any application", and the "Output replaces selected text" checkbox should be OFF
+- The settings at the top should be "text", "any application" (or limit to Xcode if you prefer), and the "Output replaces selected text" checkbox should be OFF
 - Locate the custom action in the list.
 It might be in the "Recently Added" smart group.
 Drag it into the workflow
 - Locate the "Copy To Clipboard" action, and drag it to the workflow after the custom one
 - Save.
 Give it a name you'll recognize, such as "Copy Getters To Clipboard"

-- This action will be available in the Services menu any time you have a text selection
+This action will be available in the Services menu any time you have a text selection

-- Misc tip: During development I frequently found that Automator and/or the Services menu would cache previous states of the action.
+Misc tip: During development I frequently found that Automator and/or the Services menu would cache previous states of the action.
 Quitting Automator and sometimes Xcode, and sometimes creating an entirely new workflow, would help to see the newest code.
 FYI in case you modify the code and want to try it out.

 ## Discussion of output

-- The instance variable convention assumes that you are auto-synthesizing your properties, and not otherwise explicitly declaring instance variables.
+The instance variable convention assumes that you are auto-synthesizing your properties, and not otherwise explicitly declaring instance variables.
 Thus, it follows Apple's convention.
 I'm not personally a fan of underscored names, but if Apple is going to standardize, I guess I'm willing to play ball.
 The code can easily be tailored to other styles.

-- No getters will be generated for primitive types (BOOL, int, etc), or for id.
+No getters will be generated for primitive types (BOOL, int, etc), or for id.
 I won't pretend to have done exhaustive research on all of the possible types that this might apply to, so if you are encountering something routinely, please let me know and/or modify the list of ignored types in code.
+Primitive types will simply be ignored, so you can highlight your entire list of @properties and getters will only be generated for object types.

-- Since auto-synthesized readonly properties do not create instance variables, the output will helpfully include a compiler #warning reminding you of this fact.
+Since auto-synthesized readonly properties do not create instance variables, the output will helpfully include a compiler #warning reminding you of this fact.

 ## Why did you create this?

-I will make getters like these pretty routinely for mutable NSArray, NSDictionary, and NSSet properties.
+I will make getters like these pretty routinely for mutable NS(Mutable)Array, NS(Mutable)Dictionary, and NS(Mutable)Set properties.
 Just got tired of typing it all over and over again.

 ## Getting the code

-BTILazyLoadingGetters can be cloned from its git repository on github.
+BTILazyLoadingGetters can be cloned from its git repository on GitHub.
 You can find the repository here: [http://github.com/BriTerIdeas/BTILazyLoadingGetters](http://github.com/BriTerIdeas/BTILazyLoadingGetters)

 ## Requirements and supported OS versions